YusufJosiah/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/iHWFgma.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-If the assignment of tickets has not been automated, an administrator(s) would be responsible for the manual assignment of tickets.
-Also, the administrator(s) will ensure that priorities have been set in a reasonable manner.
+If the assignment of tickets is not being done automatically, an administrator or administrators would be responsible for the manual assignment of tickets.
+Also, the administrator or administrators will ensure that ticket priorities are in a reasonable manner.
 </p>
 <br />